My Teen Guide

 Frugal April Fun Craft for Kids: DIY Rainy Day Paper Umbrellas

 April is known for its rainy showers!
 Here is a fun and frugal rainy day DIY craft for kids that focuses on the beauty of the wet and rainy month of April which we are sure to see this season.
 Of course, all of that wetness and rain may keep kids holed up indoors, but that is no excuse to let boredom set in!
-This Rainy Day Paper Umbrellas craft for kids is just as sweet and fun as it sounds.
+This Rainy Day Paper Umbrellas craft for kids is just as sweet and fun as it sounds, and they look like the real ones as shown here.
 A few inexpensive and simple supplies are all you need to get kids going on this rainy day project.
 It will be a great addition to these great indoor activities for kids.

 You can’t have rain without umbrellas, right?
 A great umbrella is the best part of a fun rainstorm.
 So whip up some mini umbrellas of your own to display.
 Here is what you will need!